RIL top stock pick amid Iran war; GAIL least impacted gas player, says Nomura; target prices - BusinessToday

-Nomura on Thursday said refining the best way to play the West Asia crisis, adding that Reliance Industries Ltd (RIL) is its top pick. he foreign brokerage said Indian refiners with a significantly higher exposure to diesel (50 per cent of output) should benefit materially from strong diesel cracks.
+Nomura on Thursday said refining is the best way to play the West Asia crisis, adding that Reliance Industries Ltd (RIL) is its top pick.
+The foreign brokerage said Indian refiners with a significantly higher exposure to diesel (50 per cent of output) should benefit materially from strong diesel cracks.
 GAIL (India) Ltd will be the least impacted among among gas players, the foreign brokerage said.

 Nomura said RIL is the only refiner, in its coverage, that will likely benefit from increased refinery margins due to its insignificant fuel retailing footprint, which is less than 10 per cent of refinery throughput in terms of volume.
 Overall, Nomura estimated a 2.3 per cent increase in consolidated Ebitda for Reliance Industries for every $1 per barrel increase in refinery margins.